kelvinagyareyeboah/NFTMarket-GH/README.md

 4. Launch the a
 5. Mint you
 ##
-Empowers local artists to tokenize their work wittnsparent ownership ledger—art meets b
+Empowers local artists to tokenize their work wittnsparent ownership ledger—art